Skiing Performance

 Performance depends on our ability to perceive action possibilities (affordances) that the environment allows, i.e., perceiving which actions are possible and which are not.
 The ideal performance requires to be conscious of the limits of our actions capabilities, which we should not exceed.
 For a successful performance, our present state must be observed, perceiving if we are or not, as an example, turning enough to reach the desired trajectory.
 The criteria that could be taken to define our ideal performance are, first, if we achieved our goal, and then, if the effort and the time consumed to achieve it was the necessary minimum.

-If we are expert skiers, not only we should stand on the information about our current performance; we also rely on information about the ideal performance, i.e., our maximum action capacity.
+Expert skiers not only stand on the information about their current performance; they also rely on information about the ideal performance, i.e., their maximum action capacity.
 Effective performance is expressed when accomplishing small adjustments to minimize the differences between real and ideal performance.

 When skiing we usually encounter two types of situations: in predicted situations we apply dominion, anticipation, automation, precision, and economy of effort; in unpredicted situations we employ adaptation, modification, and motor actions transferring.
 To get closer to the ideal performance, we must optimize our behavior by using all of our resources to minimize the effects of unpredicted situations.